Chapter 2. Physical Descriptions of the Nummo (also spelled Nommo)

 This description of sonar communication by Lilly gives us some understanding of how different this form of communication is from ordinary human communication.
 Dolphins can tell something about the internal structure of the object they encounter, but human vision stops at the surface of the object being examined.

-According to OgotemmÍli, it was the Nummo who taught writing and language to humans.
+According to OgotemmÍli, it was the Nummo who taught language to humans.
 Some of the Dogon are said to have originated in Egypt, and there are strong parallels between Dogon and ancient Egyptian mythology.
 Egyptian hieroglyphics, one of the oldest styles of writing, used visual symbols that were sometimes oral.
 It was for this reason that it took so long for modern scholars to decipher them.

 Hieroglyphics are also written both in rows and columns, and the direction of the signs changes, with texts being written from left to right as well as from right to left.
 This seems to indicate that whoever created hieroglyphics had no concept of human phonetics.
 Ancient Egyptian is completely foreign to any other language known to humans.32 The left-to-right and right-to-left writing style might reflect sonar communication as described by Lilly.
 It is possible that when the Nummo tried to transfer their method of communicating to humans, they had to do it by transferring their acoustic analogs, which they interpreted as echoes from the objects hit by the sound.